 - They are trading with such small capitals that they are not serious about that money itself.

-Those who survive first month, 97% leave within first year. and then out of remaining only 1% make money.
+Those who survive the first month, 97% leave within the first year. and then out of remaining only 1% make money.

 The good news?

 Those who survive this initial period, they make serious money from trading.
-There are many people in Indian stock market who are earning good income from trading only.
-It is their full time profile.
+There are many people in the Indian stock market who are earning a good income from trading only.
+It is their full-time profile.